-Just as God’s word says, “At the time, Jesus only spoke to His disciples a series of sermons in the Age of Grace, such as how to practice, how to gather together, how to ask in prayer, how to treat others, and so forth.
+Just as God’s word says, “At the time, Jesus only gave His disciples a series of sermons in the Age of Grace on such subjects as how to practice, how to gather together, how to supplicate in prayer, how to treat others, and so forth.
 The work He carried out was that of the Age of Grace, and He expounded only on how the disciples and those who followed Him ought to practice.
-He did only the work of the Age of Grace and none of the last days. … The work of God in each age has clear boundaries; He does only the work of the current age and never does He carry out the next stage of work in advance.
-Only in this way can His representative work of each age be brought to the fore.
-Jesus had spoken only of the signs of the last days, of how to be patient and how to be saved, how to repent and confess, as well as how to bear the cross and endure suffering; never did He speak of how man in the last days should enter in, or how to seek to satisfy God’s will” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).
+He only did the work of the Age of Grace, and none of the work of the last days. … The work of God in each age has clear boundaries; He does only the work of the current age, and never carries out the next stage of work in advance.
+Only thus can His representative work of each age be brought to the fore.
+Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy God’s will” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).
 “For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
 However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
-The majority of men sin in the day only to confess in the evening.
-This way, even if the sin offering is forever effective for man, it will not be able to save man from sin.
+The majority of mankind sin in the day only to confess in the evening.
+This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
 Only half the work of salvation has been completed, for man still has a corrupt disposition” (“The Mystery of the Incarnation (4)”).

 From God’s word, we can see that the Lord Jesus only required us to do things like confess our sins and repent, no longer transgress, forsake ourselves, take up the cross and follow the Lord, love the Lord with all of our heart, mind, and soul, love others as we love ourselves, be humble, tolerant, and patient toward others, and forgive others “seventy times seven” times.
 After we believe in the Lord, as long as we pray to the Lord, confess our sins, and repent, our sins are forgiven.
 However, no one can deny that the satanic dispositions which cause us to sin are rooted deeply within us, things like arrogance, selfishness, cunning, greed, and evil.
 We are controlled by these satanic dispositions, and even though we outwardly are capable of some good deeds, this doesn’t represent dispositional change.
 When we interact with other people, for example, we are still capable of cunning and deceit.
 Or, when things happen that don’t accord with our notions, we often blame and judge God.
 In 2,000 years, all believers in the Lord, no matter how well they confess, repent, labor, and work, have been unable to escape the bondage of sin, and none have achieved change in their life disposition.
 This is an undeniable fact.
 So, we have not been delivered from sin and completely purified, and we have not gained the way to eternal life.